MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/accelerated-networking/accelerated-networking.md

 #### [Windows Admin Center](#tab/wac)

-With Windows Admin Center, you can enable or disable Accelerated Networking on either a single VM or several VMs at the same time.
+You can configure settings on either a single VM or multiple VMs at the same time.

-##### Single VM
+##### Change settings on a single VM

-1. Go to the **Settings page** for the VM you want to enable Accelerated Networking for.
+1. Go to the VM you want to edit and select **Settings**.

-1. Select **Accelerated Networking**.
+1. Go to **Networking** > **Accelerated Networking**.

-1. Select the **Enable** radio button and the radio button for your desired performance level.

-1. Select **Save Accelerated networking settings** to save your changes.
+1. Edit the settings as desired.

-##### Multiple VMs
+##### Change settings on multiple VMs

-1.
+1. Go to the **Cluster Level Accelerated Networking** tab and select **Enabled VMs**.

+1. Select the check boxes for all the VMs you want to edit settings for.

+1. You can edit performance settings for multiple VMs at once.
+Other settings aren't available at this time.

 ---

 ## Disable Accelerated Networking on a VM